Getting Started

 • Remember: Different films with the same ISO rating may produce different effective ISO values based on curve characteristics

-Fill Sample Data doesn't work in Zone V Quick Mode
+Fill Sample Data doesn't work in EI Only Mode

 Solution: This is expected behavior.
-In Zone V Quick Mode, Fill Sample Data only populates Zone V (not all 11 zones).
+In EI Only Mode, Fill Sample Data only populates Zone V (not all 11 zones).

 Need Help?